Kyrgyzstan Register Travel insurance Destinations

-For emergency consular assistance, call the Embassy of Canada in Astana, Kazakhstan, and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Kazakhstan, in Nur-Sultan, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.

 The content on this page is provided for information only.
 While we make every effort to give you correct information, it is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada does not assume responsibility and will not be liable for any damages in connection to the information provided.